 The JRCERT accreditation process offers a means of providing assurance to the public that a program meets specific quality standards.
-The process helps to maintain program quality and stimulates program improvement through program assessment.
+The process not only helps to maintain program quality but stimulates program improvement through outcomes assessment.

 There are six (6) standards.
 Each standard is titled and includes a narrative statement supported by specific objectives.

 Each objective, in turn, includes the following clarifying elements:

-- Explanation provides clarification on the intent and key details of the objective. - Required Program Response requires the program to provide a brief narrative and/or documentation that demonstrates compliance with the objective. - Possible Site Visitor Evaluation Methods identifies additional materials that may be examined and personnel who may be interviewed by the site visitors at the time of the on-site evaluation to help determine if the program has met the particular objective.
-Review of additional materials and/or interviews with listed personnel is at the discretion of the site visit team.
+- Explanation provides clarification on the intent and key details of the objective. - Required Program Response requires the program to provide a brief narrative and/or documentation that demonstrates compliance with the objective. - Possible Site Visitor Evaluation Methods identifies additional materials that may be examined and personnel who may be interviewed by the site visitors at the time of the on-site evaluation in determining compliance with the particular objective.
+Review of supplemental materials and/or interviews is at the discretion of the site visit team

-Following each standard, the program must provide a Summary that includes the following:
+Regarding each standard, the program must:

-- Major strengths related to the standard - Major concerns related to the standard - The program's plan for addressing each concern identified - Describe any progress already achieved in addressing each concern - Describe any constraints in implementing improvements
+- Identify strengths related to each standard - Identify opportunities for improvement related to each standard - Describe the program's plan for addressing each opportunity for improvement - Describe any progress already achieved in addressing each opportunity for improvement - Provide any additional comments in relation to each standard

-The submitted narrative response and/or documentation, together with the results of the on-site evaluation conducted by the site visit team, will be used by the JRCERT Board of Directors in determining the program's compliance with the STANDARDS.
+The self-study report, as well as the results of the on-site evaluation conducted by the site visit team, will determine the program's compliance with the Standards by the JRCERT Board of Directors.